swapnilcholkhane3/Zero-Shot-Product-Detection-via-SAM2/README.md

 ---

 _Thank you for reviewing this submission.
 Details, citations, and best practices are integrated so the notebook and project are self-explanatory and reproducible.
-For further questions, refer to the notebook comments or contact the author above._
+For further questions, refer to the notebook comments._